Why sign the Charter?

-As the spheres of governance closets to the people, local and regional authorities represent the levels best placed to combat the persistence and the reproduction of inequalities, and to promote a truly egalitarian society.
-They can, through their competences, and through co-operation with the whole range of local actors, undertake concrete actions in favour of equality of women and men.
+As the spheres of governance closest to the people, local and regional governments represent the levels best placed to combat the persistence and the reproduction of inequalities, and to promote a truly egalitarian society.
+They can, through their competences, and through cooperation with the whole range of local actors, undertake concrete actions in favour of equality of women and men.

 How to sign the Charter?

 Each Signatory shall inform the Council of European Municipalities and Regions in writing of the fact that it has signed the Charter, indicating the date thereof, along with a contact point for future cooperation relating to the Charter and its implementation.
 The completed and signed Charter form should be sent to the Secretariat of the Observatory at the following address:

 Signatories are also encouraged to inform the national coordinator in their country of the signature of the Charter.

 You will receive an e-mail from the Secretariat of the Observatory to acknowledge the receipt of the signed Charter form from your local/regional authority, who will then be formally recognised as a Signatory of the Charter.

 In this email, you will get a username and a password that will allow you to upload your Signatory form, and eventually you equality action plan, to the online Atlas.
 This form is presented like a questionnaire inviting you to share general information about your local/regional authority and information about the actions that you have already carried out in the field of equality between women and men.